abdelrahman-1111/Infrastructure-CICD/README.md

 # Terraform-AWS
-I deployed the basic infrstructure on AWS provider using Terraform such as a VPC with private and public subnets having thier route tables to the Intenet gatway and NAT gatway and uploading my statefile to s3 bucket to be synchronize with the changes my contributers do and to be able to trigger it with lambda function to send me mail with every update in it using AWS SES service
+I deployed the basic infrstructure on AWS provider using Terraform with 2 diffrenet workspaces (dev/prod) and 2 .tfvars file and uploading my statefile to s3 bucket to be synchronize with the changes my contributers do and to be able to trigger it with lambda function to send me mail with every update in it using AWS SES service
-## whats i have used in this project
+## Tools and Services i used in this project
 * Terraform for deploying IaC on cloud provider
 * AWS as my cloud provider
 * AWS Simple Storage Service (S3) to store my statefile
 * lambda function to trigger any updates on the statefile
-* tls provider to generate TLS keys to ssh the instances
+* TLS provider to generate private and public keys to ssh the instances
 * AWS secret manager to store my private key
 ### So, lets begin with the infrastructre i have deployed
 first i created a module and name it network to contains all my network configurations to be re-usable